 Vehicles that are newer with low miles have a higher value than older high mileage cars, but most cars that are operational should still have some equity.

-It’s important to remember that the value of your car can change quickly, so always consult with a reputable lender to get the most accurate estimate if you’re looking for the title loan value of your car as well as how much money you can expect with a car title loan.
-The more money you borrow with a vehicle equity loan looks good initially.
-But limit your loan amount to what you absolutely need as high funding amounts can lead to situations where you can’t make the payments and risk repossession or default.
-Even if your title loan value is more than you expected, only borrow what you need!
+It's important to remember that the value of your car can change quickly, so always consult with a reputable lender to get the most accurate estimate if you're looking for the title loan value of your car, as well as how much money you can expect with a car title loan.
+The more money you borrow with a vehicle equity loan, looks good initially.
+Limit your loan amount to what you need as high funding amounts can lead to situations where you can't make the payments and risk repossession or default.
+Even if your title loan value exceeds what you initially requested, only borrow what you need!

 Other Factors Your Car’s Value

-You can quickly look up how much it’s worth with KBB or other services, but any licensed auto title loan lender will want to do an in-person inspection to see how the vehicle looks in person and they also may want to take it on a test drive to see how it performs.
-It goes without saying but a vehicle in bad condition or one that doesn’t run will result in a loan offer that’s much lower than what you may have first expected.
+You can quickly look up how much it's worth with KBB or other services, but any licensed auto title loan lender will want to do an in-person inspection to see how the vehicle looks in person, and they also may want to take it on a test drive to see how it performs.
+A car in bad condition or that doesn't run will result in a loan offer much lower than what you may have first expected.

-Aftermarket equipment: Does your vehicle have any add-on features or aftermarket additions that could make it more valuable to a title loan company?
+Does your vehicle have add-on features or aftermarket additions that could make it more valuable to a title loan company?
 For instance, bigger tires, new rims, or a new engine?
-These features can increase the vehicle’s resale value and in turn, get you more cash with a title loan.
-On the flip side, some features and add-ons may actually decrease the car’s resale value.
-It all depends on what the current title loan value of your car is.
+These features can increase the vehicle's resale value and get you more cash with a title loan.
+Conversely, some features and add-ons may decrease the car's resale value.
+It all depends on your vehicle's current title loan value.

 My Vehicle’s Title Loan Value & Quote

-Contact Hyperlend to get a quick quote and start your online application We’ll first determine the value of your car and then draw up a title loan estimate that shows different calculations on your monthly payment, loan terms, and financing amount.
+Contact Hyperlend at 1-800-971-3022 for a quick quote and start your online application.
+We'll first determine the value of your car and then draw up a title loan estimate that shows different calculations on your monthly payment, loan terms, and financing amount.